jdillard/personal-site/source/_trips/2022-07-30-easy-getaway-wa-pass.md

-In order to get an adventure climb in for the season, Michael and I decided to try out [Easy Getaway](https://www.mountainproject.com/route/115311402/easy-getaway), an undervisited climb with no established trail.
+In order to get an adventure climb in for the season, Michael and I decided to try out [Easy Getaway](https://www.mountainproject.com/route/115311402/easy-getaway), an under visited climb with no established trail.
 I got to [Cutthroat Trailhead](https://goo.gl/maps/E6wd9oj7Qe4ipGFH6) a little later than I originally planned, to a sky full of stars and a fairly prominent Milky Way.